 Types of Outpatient Alcohol Rehab Programs

 There are several types of outpatient alcohol rehab programs offered around the country.
 The three most common types are day treatment, intensive outpatient and continuing care groups.
-Depending on your specific needs, your doctor or treatment specialist may recommend certain programs over others.
+Depending on your specific needs, your doctor or treatment provider may recommend certain programs over others.
 Sometimes you can even start with one program and move to another during your recovery journey.

 Here’s a breakdown of each different type of outpatient alcohol rehab program: